jvhaarst/Pacasus/README.md

 Selection your device
 ---------------------
-By default, pypaswas will use the first CPU device.
+By default, pacasus will use the first CPU device.
 This can be changed by using:
 - *--device_type=[CPU|GPU]*
 - *--platform_name=[Intel|NVIDIA]*
 - *--framework=[opencl|CUDA]*
 - *--device=[int]*

-For example, this will select the CPU: --device_type=CPU --platform_name=Intel --framework=opencl
+For example, these settings will select the CPU: --device_type=CPU --platform_name=Intel --framework=opencl

-This will select the second NVIDIA GPU: --device_type=GPU --platform_name=NVIDIA --framework=CUDA --device=1
+These will select the second NVIDIA GPU: --device_type=GPU --platform_name=NVIDIA --framework=CUDA --device=1

 Examples